axians/greenedge.docs/docs/_posts/2024-01-26-baseline-budget-lab.md

 2. Click on `ADD BUDGET`.
 GreenEdge will then calculate your yearly budget from 2019.

+## (Remove baseline)

+To remove your business units baseline, click on `Remove baseline`.
+But this will also remove your created budgets and actions, since they are linked togheter.

 <a class="offset-4 btn btn-info btn-lg" href="/" role="button">Home</a>